IrisQi7/PredGCN/README.md

 # Installation Guide

-Before running the tool, we recommend creating an environment locally using '''conda''' first, then you need to install the following packages in your environment, PredGCN mainly depends on the following Python packages:
+Before starting the installation, we recommend starting by creating a local conda environment and installing the following packages in that environment in order.
+PredGCN mainly depends on the following Python packages:

 python: